 Breeding dogs of different sizes may be challenging, or worrying even.
 Indeed, a smaller male may struggle to mount a bigger female; and a small female may be in utter pain with a much larger male.
 Although dogs are one and only one species, their huge disparity in appearance will raise some understandable questions.

-Critical timings for a breeding of dogs of different sizes are the mating itself with the coitus, and the delivery of the litter of puppies.
+Critical timings for a breeding of dogs of different sizes are the mating itself with the coitus and the delivery of the litter of puppies.
 However, do not underestimate the strain of the pregnancy that a smaller female would have to endure.
 Basically, puppies are an average of their parents for most traits, including size.
-The small female has an uterus designed to accommodate puppies from her breed and will therefore become uncomfortable with larger foetuses and whelps.
+The small female has a uterus designed to accommodate puppies from her breed and will, therefore, become uncomfortable with larger fetuses and whelps.

 How to Breed a Smaller Male Dog With a Larger Female